-But we were also aware that from 10-13 May, the Royal Life Saving Society of Australia was going to host a global conference in Danang on drowning prevention.
-The conference was being held just 10 minutes away from tMontgomerie Links and was being opened by the Australian Governor General, Quentin Bryce.
+But we were also aware that from 10-13 May, the Royal Life Saving Society of Australia was going to host a The conference was being held just 10 minutes away from tMontgomerie Links and was being opened by the Australian Governor General, Quentin Bryce.

 It seemed like an obvious opportunity to seize the day and host the Swing to Swim Golf Day on 14 May – the day after the conference had concluded.
 The Aussie Rules Club, the Vietnam Swans then approached the Royal Life Saving Society of Australia (RLSSA).
 RLSSA’s local organisation was Swim Safe.
 It was then agreed in an instant that all money raised would be split equally between the two local swimming organisations.